-Placebo response complicates statistical inference and clinical understanding regarding treatment efficacy in placebo-controlled clinical trials in psychiatry and other fields\cite{fava2003, chen2011, rybin2018}.
+Placebo response complicates statistical inference and clinical understanding of treatment efficacy in placebo-controlled clinical trials in psychiatry and other fields\cite{fava2003, chen2011, rybin2018}.
 As a result, studies have less ability than expected to detect effective treatments due to estimating a smaller active treatment effect.
 Estimating placebo response is one way to correct for this bias in statistical inference of average active treatment effects.
-The sequential parallel comparison design (SPCD) was developed to address this gap by attempting to identify the placebo non-responders during the first stage and conducting the second stage only among those identified as non-responders\cite{fava2003}.
+The sequential parallel comparison design (SPCD) was developed to address this gap by attempting to identify the placebo non-responders during the first stage of the design, and conducting the second stage only among those identified as non-responders\cite{fava2003}.

 Typically participants are allocated to active and placebo arms at stage 1 using a 2:1 ratio with 2 participants assigned to placebo for each assigned to active treatment.
 A placebo response classification rule based on symptom improvement is then used to classify the placebo non-responders.
-Those classified non-responders are then randomized at stage 2 to active and placebo with roughly half assigned to each.
-In total this results in roughly a third of the participants receiving the active treatment at stage 1, another third receiving placebo and being categorized as placebo responders, and the final third being categorized as placebo non-responders and being re-randomized at stage 2.
+Those classified as non-responders after stage 1 are then randomized in stage 2 in equal ratio to active treatment or placebo.
+In total this often results in roughly a third of the participants receiving the active treatment at stage 1, a third receiving placebo and being categorized as placebo responders, and the final third being categorized as placebo non-responders and being re-randomized at stage 2.
 While alternative strategies to setting randomization allocation ratios are possible\cite{tamura2011}, the decision to choose a particular allocation is typically arbitrary.
-Additionally, the allocation scheme does not affect our results on the estimands and estimators in Section~\ref{sec-estimands}.
+Additionally, the allocation scheme does not affect our results regarding the estimands and estimators in Section~\ref{sec-estimands}.
 Figure \ref{fig-spcd-design} displays the trial design.
 Note that in this paper we use the term estimand, treatment effect, causal effect, and causal parameter interchangeably.

 The intuition behind the design is that the placebo response in stage 1 dilutes the measured active treatment effect while the effect measured at stage 2 should only capture the active treatment effect without placebo response.
 The literature on statistical analysis for the SPCD proposes an overall estimate resulting from a weighted average of the stage 1 and stage 2 active treatment effect estimates\cite{chen2011, rybin2018, tamura2011, chi2015, cui2019}.
 However, statistical inference under this design comes with significant complications\cite{rybin2018, tamura2011, chi2015, rybin2015, liu2022}.
 In the rest of the manuscript, we use responders and non-responders to refer specifically to placebo response, unless otherwise noted.
 For brevity, we also use treatment effect or average treatment effect to refer specifically to the active treatment effect or average active treatment effect respectively.